-In line with Scottish Government Guidance on maximising school attendance, "Every Day Counts" has been adopted by the City of Edinburgh Council to deliver a consistent message on the importance of school attendance, promoting high levels of school attendance and explaining the meaning and impact of school days missed due to absences.
-Every school day counts for a child and to support attendance it is important to look beyond the attendance percentage levels in isolation and consider what the percentage levels mean in terms of missed opportunities for learning and personal development.
+In line with Scottish Government Guidance on maximising school attendance, "Every Day Counts" has been adopted by the City of Edinburgh Council to deliver a consistent message on the importance of school attendance, promoting high levels of attendance and explaining the meaning and impact of school days missed due to absences.
+Every school day counts for a child, to support attendance it is important to look beyond the attendance percentage levels in isolation and consider what these mean in terms of missed opportunities for learning and personal development.